-White Hart Lane’s recent finale was remarkable in so many ways, not least because the image of Daniel Levy on the jumbotron screen in the north-east corner was met with a resounding cheer.
-It’s almost 10 years since one of the most hapless, disappointing and downright reprehensible moments of ENIC’s reign.
+White Hart Lane’s finale was remarkable in so many ways, not least because the image of Daniel Levy on the jumbotron screen in the north-east corner was met with a resounding cheer.
+It’s been over a decade since one of the most hapless, disappointing and downright reprehensible moments of ENIC’s reign.
 The scene was a UEFA Cup tie in October 2007, a game which Spurs lost 2-1 to Spanish minnows Getafe.

 Turning Spurs back into European regulars was a feat.
 As Bill Nicholson once put it: “It’s magnificent to be in Europe, and this club – a club like Tottenham Hotspur – if we’re not in Europe … we’re nothing.
 We’re nothing.”

-With the lure of European football, albeit the UEFA Cup as it was then, Jol was able to tempt a player of Edgar Davids’ calibre to help Spurs in their pursuit of the top four.
+With the lure of European football, albeit the UEFA Cup, Jol was able to tempt a player of Edgar Davids’ calibre to help Spurs in their pursuit of the top four.
 Darren Bent was the most expensive signing of Jol’s reign, but he was a rare case.
-In the 2006/07 close-season, the biggest fee Levy was asked to fork out was £10.9 million to procure Dimitar Berbatov from Bayer Leverkusen.
+In the 2006/07 close-season, the biggest fee Levy was asked to fork out was £10.9m to procure Dimitar Berbatov from Bayer Leverkusen.

 Like every Tottenham manager throughout the 1990s and early 2000s, Jol’s task was to keep the mediocrity away.
 It’s fair to say he was one of the few who succeeded.
 The squad he inherited seemed fit for purpose at the time, but Michael Brown, Sean Davis and Erik Edman could not keep up with the club’s progress.